Bihar Sharif: History

-Pre-Islamic period and Odantapuri University
+Classical and medieval period

 A pillar dating to the 5th century from the time of the Gupta Empire was found near the fort of Bihar Sharif.
-It is 14 ft tall and has two inscriptions inscribed upon it by two Gupta rulers, first of Kumaragupta (413-455 CE) and second of Skandagupta (456-480 CE).
+It is 14 ft tall and has two inscriptions inscribed upon it by two Gupta rulers, first of Kumaragupta (413–455 CE) and second of Skandagupta (456–480 CE).

 The name Bihar is derived from vihar or vihara, meaning Buddhist monastery, a reference to the ancient Odantapuri University established near the city in the 7th century CE by Pala king Gopala I. The settlement does, however, predate the Buddha.
 It became the capital of the Magadha kingdom in the Pala Empire.

 Odantapuri is considered to have been the second-oldest of India's Mahaviharas, and it is believed to have been located on or at the foot of Bari Pahari (Big Hill), or in the present-day Gadh Par locality of Bihar Sharif.
 According to Tibetan records it housed about 12,000 students and was an important centre of Buddhist learning.
 Acharya Sri Ganga of Vikramashila was a student there.

 The Big Hill or Badi Pahadi was known as Pashravati at the time.

 Odantapuri was part of a network of five Mahaviharas in eastern India.
 The others were Nalanda, Vikramashila, Somapura, and Jagaddala.
 During the Pala period, the state funding to Vikramshila and Odantapuri far exceeded what was granted to Nalanda.
 As a result, while Nalanda was struggling for survival around 11th century CE, Odantapuri had a rival institution thriving under the royal patronage of Palas.